Margaret Mary Alacoque

 "I need nothing but God, and to lose myself in the Heart of Jesus."

 Margaret Mary Alacoque was a French Visitation nun whose private visions in Burgundy reshaped Catholic devotion worldwide.
-In June 1675, Christ appeared and asked her to spread devotion to His Sacred Heart — a movement that would sweep the Church for centuries.
-She died at forty-three, unknown beyond her convent walls.
+In June 1675, Christ appeared and asked her to spread devotion to His Sacred Heart — a movement already beginning to travel through Jesuit networks before she died at forty-three at Paray-le-Monial.

 Early Life